ubergrape/grape-electron/README.md

 ### Linux

-1. If you're doing this first time, you need to save your token to GITHUB_PUBLISH_TOKEN variable in "Variables" section in GitLab repository.
+If you're doing release first time, you need to ask somebody to grant permissions for GitLab repo.
+And then save your token to `GITHUB_PUBLISH_TOKEN` variable in "Variables" section in GitLab repository.
 Path is "Settings" -> "CI/CD" -> "Variables"

-2. Push your changes latest changes with release commit to GitLab.
+1. Push your latest changes with release commit to GitLab.
-3. Go to "CI/CD" -> "Pipelines", and click "Run pipeline".
+2. Go to "CI/CD" -> "Pipelines", and click "Run pipeline".
 It will initiate a build and deploy process.
 After the process will be finished, you'll see `tar.gz`, `deb`, `rpm` and `AppImage` files in the release draft.